flowee-stream/flowee/README.md

 # Flowee Streaming Service

-Flowee is an open-source streaming service designed to help users stream their media content with ease.
-This platform is built to be fast, reliable, and user-friendly, providing a seamless streaming experience for everyone.
-This readme provides step-by-step instructions on how to set up and start using Flowee.
+Flowee is an open-source streaming service designed to help users stream their media

-## Installation and Setup
+## Self-hosted

-Before you can start using Flowee, please follow these steps to install and set up the application on your local machine.

 1. Clone the Repository